alpacahq/alpaca-docs/content/trading/getting-started.md

 alpaca = api.REST(API_KEY, API_SECRET, BASE_URL)
 ```

 The SDK is now ready to go.
-To start off, before placing our orders let's
+To start off, let's
-make sure that we have sufficient buying power.
+make sure that we have sufficient buying power to place orders.
 Buying power can be found
 inside one's account information.
 Use the `get_account` method on the REST
 client and print the result to show your account information.